 "There’s nothing we can do.
 Nothing’s going to change until not one of us is left breathing."

 From a very young age, Rachel and her parents knew she was different.
-They were different.
 In fact their whole family was different.
-Everyone from her father to her two younger sisters.
 Still, they lived in silence about what they could do, but Rachel’s mutation wasn’t so easily silenced.
 If she was near any flame, she would suddenly be in flames, but the flames couldn’t hurt her.
 Their suburban life was thrown upside down along with the passing of the MRAA.
-A whisper of Rachel’s destruction turned into a roar.
 Everyone knew what the family was and now it was completely fine to mistreat them.
-No one would come to their aid.
 So, they attempted to burn their house down.
 Rachel got out.
 Her siblings got out.
 But her mother didn’t.
 And her father had extensive burns and had to be hospitalized but when they found out what he was they refused better treatment and he died.
 She and her siblings managed to keep under the radar, living in the streets or in whatever shelter would allow them.
-When the Sentinel program came about, they were suddenly put back on the radar and during a fight with her family and the Sentinels, the machines won.
-Even though she got out—she still believes she lost.
-Because her siblings were gone.
+During a fight with her family and the Sentinels, the machines won.
+Even though she got out, her siblings were gone.
 And with them, the use of her right hand as it had been crushed by the strength of the Sentinels.
-In a haze of pain and grief, she managed to get away.
 She was found unconscious by a manhole used by the Underground.
 By the time they found her it was too late to do anything to save her hand and it had to be removed.
-Not a day goes by where she doesn’t think of her siblings.
-She wants to go and find them, but doesn’t even know where to begin.
-She has lost all faith.

-- has difficulties handling objects because the right hand was her dominant one.
+- She has difficulties handling objects because the right hand was her dominant one.

-- constantly has it lit where her right hand used to be, although is careful not to light anything on fire
+- She constantly has it lit where her right hand used to be, although is careful not to light anything on fire.